 Requests for COVID-19 Related Considerations, Exceptions and Disability-Related Accommodations:

 The following document is meant to provide the university community with information and referrals during the ongoing pandemic of COVID-19.
-There may be times when a Rutgers University student makes a request for a consideration, modification, or accommodation that is COVID-19 related in order to participate in any Rutgers course for the fall 2020.
+There may be times when a Rutgers University student makes a request for a consideration, modification, or accommodation that is COVID-19 related in order to participate in any Rutgers course for the spring 2021.
 This document is meant to provide guidelines to allow our students safe participation, or modification of participation, in Rutgers courses during these difficult and unprecedented times.

 Our expectation is that we are consistent in our treatment of all students with COVID-19 related requests, which reinforces the university’s underlying principles, simplifies our messaging, and maximizes safety and risk.